coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 Combat Riding (DC 20): An animal trained to bear a rider into combat knows the tricks attack, come, defend, down, guard, and heel.
 Training an animal for combat riding takes six weeks.
-You may also "upgrade" an animal trained for riding to one trained for combat riding by spending three weeks and making a successful DC 20 Handle Animal check.
-The new general purpose and tricks completely replace the animal's previous purpose and any tricks it once knew.
-Warhorses and riding dogs are already trained to bear riders into combat, and they don't require any additional training for this purpose.
+You may also “upgrade” an animal trained for riding to one trained for combat riding by spending three weeks and making a successful DC 20 Handle Animal check.
+The new general purpose and tricks completely replace the animal’s previous purpose and any tricks it once knew.
+Warhorses and riding dogs are already trained to bear riders into combat, and they don’t require any additional training for this purpose.

 Fighting (DC 20): An animal trained to engage in combat knows the tricks